-Citizens of countries that are not member states of the European Union can bring their dependants with them to Germany through a family reunion visa.
+Citizens of countries that are not member states of the European Union can bring their dependents with them to Germany through a family reunion visa.
 You can apply visa for Germany if you are married to a foreign national who holds either a residence permit, a Blue Card EU, an ICT Card, a permanent settlement permit or a permit for permanent stay in the European Union and if you and your spouse are both at least 18 years old.

 - Family members eligible for family reunion visa:

-- Requirements to apply family reunion visa:
+- Requirements to apply for family reunion visa:

 - Documents required to apply family reunion visa for spouse:

 - Documents required for minors: